rweigel/cdawmeta/README.md

    The implication is a scientist who executes a search backed by SPASE records may erroneously conclude variables or datasets are not available.

-3. We considered using SPASE `Units` for variables when they were available; CDAWeb Master metadata has a `UNITS` attribute, but no consistent convention is followed and in some cases, `UNITS` are not scientific units but a label.
-This effort stopped when we noticed [instances where the SPASE `Units` were wrong](http://mag.gmu.edu/git-data/cdawmeta/data/query).
-(See also [A dump of the unique Master `UNITS` to SPASE `Units` pairs](http://mag.gmu.edu/git-data/cdawmeta/data/query)).
+3. We considered using SPASE `Units` for variables when they were available because although CDAWeb Master metadata has a `UNITS` attribute, no consistent convention is followed for the syntax and in some cases, `UNITS` are not a scientific unit but a label (e.g. `0=good` and `<|V|>`).
+This effort stopped when we noticed [instances where the SPASE `Units` were wrong]

-   Th implication is a scientist using SPASE `Units` to label their plots risks the plot being incorrect.
+For example, AC_H2_ULE/unc_H_S1, has UNITS = '[fraction]' in the [CDF Master](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/0JSONS/ac_h2_ule_00000000_v01.json) and Units =  '(cm^2 s sr MeV)^-1)' [in SPASE](https://hpde.io/NASA/NumericalData/ACE/ULEIS/Ion/Fluxes/L2/PT1H.json).
+The implication is a scientist using SPASE `Units` to label their plots risks the plot being incorrect.

+   There was a second complicating factor.
+Some SPASE records did not have Parameters for all `VAR_TYPE=data` CDAWeb variables in a given dataset.
+So to use SPASE, we would need to determine if a CDAWeb dataset had a SPASE record, had a Parameters node, and had the variable in the Parameters node.

+   See [a dump of the unique Master `UNITS` to SPASE `Units` pairs](http://mag.gmu.edu/git-data/cdawmeta/data/cdawmeta-additions/query/query-units.json), which is explained in [query-units.md](http://mag.gmu.edu/git-data/cdawmeta/data/cdawmeta-additions/query/query-units.md)).

    In addition, although there is more consistency in the strings used for SPASE `Units`, SPASE does not require the use of a standard for the syntax (such as [VOUnits](https://www.ivoa.net/documents/VOUnits/20231215/REC-VOUnits-1.1.html), [udunits2](https://docs.unidata.ucar.edu/udunits/current/#Database), or [QUDT](http://qudt.org/vocab/unit/)).
-HAPI has an option to state the standard used for `unit` strings so that a validator can check and units-aware software can use it to make automatic unit conversions.
+HAPI has an option to state the standard used for `unit` strings so that a validator can check and units-aware software (e.g., the [AstroPy](https://eteq.github.io/astropy/units/index.html) module) can use it to make automatic unit conversions when mathematical operations on are performed.

+   We concluded that if we wanted to represent CDAWeb variables in HAPI with units that adhered to a syntax so the string could be validated, we need to write map each unique CDAWeb `UNIT` to a standard.

+   This task will require

+   1. Mapping all unique units (~800) to a standard, if possible.
+See [CDFUNITS_to_VOUNITS.csv](http://mag.gmu.edu/git-data/cdawmeta/data/cdawmeta-additions/CDFUNITS_to_VOUNITS.csv) where I have done a few mappings.
+This table is updated daily so that if a new unit is found, a warning is generated that indicates a new units string was found that needs a mapping.

+   2. Determining the units for all variables that do not have a `UNITS` attribute or a `UNITS` value that is all whitespace.
+See [Missing_UNITS.json](http://mag.gmu.edu/git-data/cdawmeta/data/cdawmeta-additions/Missing_UNITS.json).

+   3. Setting up a workflow that validates both of the above files are valid VOUnits.

+   4. Validating that the mapping is correct.
+This could done in two ways: (a) Have two people independently write the mapping and (b) Use AstroPy to compute the SI conversion and compare with the `SI_{Conversion,conv,CONVERSION}` attribute value in the CDF.
+Creating the mapping will be straightforward, but I emphasize that we really need to verify the results.
+Putting incorrect units in metadata is unacceptable.

+   Finally, I think that the correct source of the mapped units is not the files linked to above or SPASE - it should be the CDF Masters.
+Many people use CDF Masters for metadata and if the mapped units only existed in SPASE, they would have have access to them.
+In addition, the step of updating the files discussed in 1. above would not be needed.
+However, this would put a burden on CDAWeb to add VOUnits to existing masters and add VOUnits to new metadata.
+For new metadata, this approach is more robust - CDAWeb can work with the mission scientists who can confirm that their VOUnits mapping is equivalent to what the scientist chose to enter as a `UNIT` in the CDF metadata.

 Other issues not related to the generation of HAPI metadata were also noticed.